About Non-Hodgkin Lymphoma

 Risk Factors for Non-Hodgkin Lymphoma

 Certain people are at greater risk of developing non-Hodgkin lymphoma.
+Different forms of the condition are linked to different risk factors.

-Other common risk factors for non-Hodgkin lymphoma include:
+Risk factors for non-Hodgkin lymphoma may include:

-• Age: Non-Hodgkin lymphoma can occur at any age, but usually affects individuals over the age of 60
+• Age: Non-Hodgkin lymphoma can occur at any age, but usually affects individuals over the age of 60.

-• Family history: White patients are at higher risk for developing non-Hodgkin lymphoma
+• Family history: White patients are at higher risk for developing non-Hodgkin lymphoma.

-• Sex: Men are more likely to be diagnosed with non-Hodgkin lymphoma than women
+• Sex: Men are more likely to be diagnosed with non-Hodgkin lymphoma than women.

 Treating Non-Hodgkin Lymphoma at UT Health Austin